WWMCCS Work Site

-The WWMCCS project took about 3 years; it was a huge financial "boon" for Honeywell (and was the reason Mike was hired).
-Some of the WWMCCS team (Mike among them) were sent to Washington, DC, to work with the programmers that would be supporting the system after delivery.
+The WWMCCS project took about 3 years; it was a huge "financial boon" for Honeywell (and was the reason Mike was hired).
+Some of the WWMCCS team (including Mike) were sent to Washington, DC, to work with the programmers that would be supporting the system after delivery.
 The extreme security conditions there unnerved the Honeywell people, making them glad they worked in the Private Sector.

 Honeywell's marketing expertise was important for something new like this, and GE, in their traditional "non-marketing style", couldn't have sold it to anyone.
 (GE's philosophy of merely "slapping the GE logo on something they were selling" failed for business computers, which is why they had to sell the business to Honeywell in 1970.)

 As part of this "commercialization" project, Mike created a tool (which he needed) for debugging and analysis of the code the product created.
 The basis of the software was a new language that generated a "pseudo-code" that ran on the mainframe computers - similar to the way today's Java works.
 The by-product wasn't something user programmers could use or modify, and when the "program" they wrote didn't work correctly, it was very difficult to know what to change.
 On one hand it was very easy to use, but it was all but impossible to modify!
 Because the software's concept was so different from the procedural languages of that day (e,g, COBOL, ForTran, BASIC), old-style programmers of that era had difficulty working with it.
 This was frustrating for both the customers and the Honeywell support people.